THE SMUGGLER SPORTIVE – RIDERS BRIEF!

-* Remember you are on public roads, normal rules apply!
+* Remember you are on public roads, the Highway Code and normal rules apply.

-* The 25 mile route returns via the Tarka Trail, so please be mindful of walkers and other cyclists.
+* The 20 mile route returns via the Tarka Trail, so please be mindful of walkers and other cyclists.

-To keep the engine fueled there are finely stocked feed stations on all routes.
-The 50 & 80 mile rides have two, the 40 one, and the 25 route one.
+To keep your 2 cylinder engines fuelled there are finely stocked feed stations on all routes.
+The 50 & 80 mile rides have two, the 40 one, and the 20 route one.

-These stations will be brimming with energy food such as bananas, flap jack, energy drink, water, tea & coffee and sandwiches at the lunch stop on the 50 & 80 – all staffed by our friendly volunteers, please be nice to them!
+These stations will be brimming with energy food such as bananas, flapjacks, energy drinks, water, teas & coffees, and sandwiches at the lunch stop on the 50 & 80 – all staffed by our friendly volunteers, please be nice to them!

 40, 50 & 80 MILE: